Great crested grebe

-The great crested grebe (Podiceps cristatus) is a member of the grebe family of water birds noted for its elaborate mating display.
+The great crested grebe (Podiceps cristatus) is a member of the grebe family of water birds.
+The bird is characterised by its distinctive appearance, featuring striking black, orange-brown, and white plumage, and elaborate courtship display that involves synchronised dances and displays.

 Taxonomy

 The great crested grebe was formally described by the Swedish naturalist Carl Linnaeus in 1758 in the tenth edition of his Systema Naturae under the binomial name Colymbus cristatus.
-The great crested grebe is now the type species of the genus Podiceps that was erected by the English naturalist John Latham in 1787.
+It is now the type species of the genus Podiceps that was erected by the English naturalist John Latham in 1787.
 The type locality is Sweden.
-The scientific name comes from Latin: the genus name Podiceps is from podicis, "vent" and pes, "foot", and is a reference to the placement of a grebe's legs towards the rear of its body; the species name, cristatus, means "crested".
+The scientific name comes from Latin: the genus name Podiceps is from podicis, "vent" and pes, "foot", and is a reference to the placement of a grebe's legs towards the rear of its body; the specific name, cristatus, means "crested".